-The project map below indicates where sewer repair work may occur.
+The project map below indicates where sewer repair work may occur in the South Portland-Burlingame Sewer Repair Project areas.
 Environmental Services is inspecting the sewer system at these location to determine pipe and manhole conditions, system needs and capacity, sewer connection issues, and other factors that will help engineers design the project.

 Adjacent Projects in Southwest Portland

 Several sewer construction projects are happening simultaneously around your neighborhood.
 To see where they are and for project updates, visit our SW Portland Projects webpage.